 California Fair Employment Housing Act (FEHA) and the Federal Americans with Disabilities Act (ADA) prohibit discrimination against people living with a disability.
 Disability discrimination occurs when an individual is harassed or treated unfavorably because of their disability.

 These acts allow you to take legal action against an employer or establishment that violates your rights.
-Our dedicated attorneys at Limonjyan Law Group focus on protecting the rights of disabled and discriminated against individuals across Los Angeles, California.
+Our dedicated attorneys at Limonjyan Law Group focus on protecting the rights of disabled and discriminated against individuals across California.

 What is ADA?